Find your way with our blog

 Step 1: Get to know your income and expenses

-The first step for proper budgeting is to get an understanding of your numbers.
-To start this process, you’ll need to figure out all of your income sources for the month (e.g. wages from your job, rental income, etc.).
+The first step in proper budgeting is understanding your numbers.
+To start this process, you’ll need to figure out your monthly income sources (e.g., wages from your job, rental income, etc.).

-Next, take a couple of hours and go through your past three to six months of bank statements to get a solid understanding of how much you typically spend.
-This way, you can find an average and work with your discretionary spending to find balance in what you can afford.
+Next, take a couple of hours and review your past three to six months of bank statements to understand how much you typically spend.
+This way, you can find an average and work with your discretionary spending to balance what you can afford.

-Now that you know how much money is coming in vs going out on a monthly basis, we can move to step 2.
+Now that you know how much money is coming in vs going out every month, we can move to step 2.

 Step 2: Set realistic goals